AshridgeTechnologies/elemento/design/Running apps on the web.md

 -----

 - Run client-only apps from GitHub
-- Deploy client and server apps to hosting
+- Serve client and server apps from hosting
 - Avoid complex Firebase access permissions
 - Allow use of private repos
 - Avoid builds, but...